-As more organizations are moving their data and operations to the cloud, it is important that a cloud DLP policy is considered and technological solutions are used to protect sensitive corporate files and prevent data leaks.
+As more organizations are moving their data and operations to the cloud, you should consider a cloud DLP policy to protect sensitive corporate files and prevent data leaks.

 What is DLP Security?

-While traditional IT security systems are designed to act as a barrier against outsiders from accessing sensitive data, data loss prevention technology is more concerned with insider threats.
+Data Loss Prevention (DLP) is a strategy to prevent employees from sending sensitive data outside the corporate network.
+While traditional cybersecurity systems are designed to act as a barrier against outsiders from accessing sensitive data, data loss prevention technology is more concerned with insider threats.

-Before choosing a DLP software tool or service, it is vital to define a DLP strategy for the entire organization, including general security practices and responsibilities for employees at all levels.
+Before choosing a Data Loss Prevention software tool or service, it is vital to define a DLP strategy for the entire organization, including general security practices and responsibilities for employees at all levels within G Suite domain.

-Often the first step is to classify all corporate data and regulate its access, use, and acceptable methods of sharing based on this classification.
+Often the first step is to classify all corporate data and regulate its access, use, and acceptable methods of sharing based on your classification.

 Of course data classification is not always an easy task and is made more complicated by the fact that many different people may be responsible for classification (creators, owners, users, etc.) and the amount of data in any organization is growing all the time.